Lost Song (TV series): Characters

-Media
+Production and release

-Anime
+The series was revealed in an announcement during a birthday concert held by Suzuki in November 2016.
+The series was first released online in Japan through Netflix on March 31, 2018, followed by a TV airing on Tokyo MX, SUN, TVA, BS Fuji and KBS on April 7, 2018.
+Netflix began streaming the series globally on September 30, 2018.

 The opening theme is "Utaeba Soko ni Kimi ga Iru Kara" (歌えばそこに君がいるから) by Konomi Suzuki, and the ending theme is "Tears Echo" by Yukari Tamura.
 Both songs were released on May 23, 2018.

 A new project was announced on September 24, 2018.